 But what about those evil wicked witches?
 I don’t want to scare my kids!

 Let’s be honest.
 Some of these fairy tales are downright frightening!
 But you know what?
 This isn’t actually a bad thing.

 Trying to pretend there’s no evil in the world doesn’t always protect our kids.
-It can be better to introduce this notion through made up stories like fairy tale books which provide children a safe haven in which to explore and begin to understand that the world is not always easy or fair.
+It can be better to introduce this notion through made-up stories like fairy tale books which provide children with a safe haven in which to explore and begin to understand that the world is not always easy or fair.
 Fairy tales reflect this fact in a way that little ones will comprehend.
-And when “good” characters prevail at the conclusion of fairy tales — despite the evil — the importance of kindness, integrity and morality is rewarded greatly.
+And when “good” characters prevail at the end of fairy tale books, the importance of kindness, integrity, and morality is significantly rewarded.
 That is a beautiful thing for young children to see.

-Simply put: fairy tale books teach kids to deal with basic human conflicts, emotions and challenges in a safe and healthy manner.
+Simply put: fairy tale books teach kids to deal with basic human conflicts, emotions and challenges safely and healthily.